Scheduled Courses for Product Owner / Product Manager

 - Create a plan of action for their role.

 Audience, pre-requisites and assumed knowledge

 There are no specific pre-requisites for this course.
-Those intending on taking the SAFe® 4 Product Owner / Product Manager exam will benefit from having attended the Leading SAFe® course, from working in an organisation that uses SAFe®, or working with teams that use lean and agile approaches.
+Those intending to take the SAFe 4 Product Owner / Product Manager exam will benefit from having attended the Leading SAFe course, from working in an organisation that uses SAFe, or working with teams that use lean and agile approaches.
 Typical attendees include: